FuzzingLabs/sui-fuzzer/README.md

 $ make CONFIG_PATH="./config.json" TARGET_MODULE="fuzzinglabs_module" TARGET_FUNCTION="fuzzinglabs"
 ```

-You need to have a compiled SuiMove module path in the *runner_parameter* item in the config.
+You need to have a compiled SuiMove module path in the *contract_file* item in the config.

 Here is an example of config: